RiyleLhaneMapanoo/TakeMyHeart_ConsoleProject/README.md

 # TakeMyHeart_ConsoleProject
-A simple console dating sim game made in C# using VS Code.
+A simple arcade-style visual novel made in C# using VS Code.
 A project for integrative programming.

+TW: Uncanny Valley

  ♥ Take My Heart ♥